caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 If the address is not a URL (i.e. does not have a scheme), then placeholders can be used, but this makes the upstream dynamic, meaning that the potentially many different backends act as one upstream in terms of health checks and load balancing.

+When proxying over HTTPS, you may need to override the `Host` header (which by default, retains the value from the original request) such that the `Host` header matches the TLS SNI value, which is used by servers for routing and certificate selection.
+See the [Headers](#headers) section below for more details.

 ### Load balancing